 325 Early Christian Women

 This course investigates women’s participation in early Christian groups from the time of Jesus to the 5th century.
 Ancient Jewish, Christian, and Roman Women's experiences will be explored through texts, inscriptions, and material artefacts like mosaics.
 Students will learn to analyze New Testament and other ancient writings through an intersectional feminist lens and examine such issues as gendered violence, women's leadership, and early Christian constructions of masculinity Cross-listed as WMGS 325.Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 326 Hindu Deities

 This course presents the stories of goddesses and gods in the Hindu pantheon.
 It explores elements of ancient and classical Hindu thought associated with the stories of these deities.
 It identifies related elements in classical schools of Hindu philosophies such as Samkhya and Vedanta, and gives voice to the poets of the medieval Hindu devotional tradition.
 Together we will explore concepts of self, other, the world, devotion, the divine and freedom in Hindu religious thought.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 327 Buddhist Thought: the Way of the Bodhisattva